The Complexity of Aggregates over Extractions by Regular Expressions: Introduction

-To the best of our knowledge, counting the number of tuples extracted by a \vset-automaton (i.e., the Count aggregate function) is the only aggregation function for document spanners, which has been studied in literature.\footnote{We note that Doleschal et al.~\cite{DoleschalKMP20} also study a variation of maximum aggregation.
-More formally, given an weighted \vset-automaton and a document, they study the computational complexity of returning a tuple with maximal weight.} Florenzano et al.~\cite{FlorenzanoRUVV18} study the problem of counting the number of extractions of a \vset-automaton and approximation thereof is studied by Arenas et al.~\cite{ArenasCJR19}.
+To the best of our knowledge, counting the number of tuples extracted by a \vset-automaton (i.e., the Count aggregate function) is the only aggregation function for document spanners which has been studied in literature, except for Doleschal et al.~\cite{DoleschalKMP-lmcs22} who consider a variation of maximum aggregation.
+(Given a weighted \vset-automaton and a document, they study the computational complexity of returning a tuple with maximal weight.)
+Concerning counting, Florenzano et al.~\cite{FlorenzanoRUVV18} study the problem of counting the number of extractions of a \vset-automaton and approximation thereof is studied by Arenas et al.~\cite{ArenasCJR19}.
 To be specific, Arenas et al.~\cite{ArenasCJR19} give a polynomial-time uniform sampling algorithm from the space of words which are accepted by an NFA and have a given length.
 Using that sampling, they establish an \fpras for the Count aggregate function.
-Our \fpras results are also based on their results.
-Throughout this chapter, we explain the connection between the known results and our work in more detail.
+Our \fpras results are based on their results.
+We explain the connection between the known results and our work in more detail throughout the article.
 Yet, to the best of our knowledge, this work is the first to consider aggregate functions over numerical values extracted by document spanners.

-\subsection{Comparison to the conference version.}
+\subsection{Comparison to the Conference Version.}

+Compared to the conference version of this article~\cite{DoleschalBKM21}, the following aspects are new.
+We now consider constant-width weight functions, which generalize the single-variable weight functions from \cite{DoleschalBKM21}; Section \ref{sec:weight-function-expressiveness} is new; and we provide a more detailed complexity overview for regular weight functions over different semirings.
+Furthermore, proofs that were missing in \cite{DoleschalBKM21} are now included.
+On a technical level, we now use parsimonious reductions and metric reductions instead of Turing reductions for some of the results, which strengthens them.